ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Abstract

 \section{Abstract}

-Applied ethics is ubiquitous in most domains, requiring much deliberation due to its philosophical nature.
-Varying views often lead to conflicting courses of action where ethical dilemmas become challenging to resolve.
-Although many factors contribute to such a decision, the major driving forces can be discretized and thus simplified to provide an indicative answer.
-Knowledge representation and reasoning offer a way to explicitly translate abstract ethical concepts into applicable principles within the context of an event.
-To achieve this, we propose ApplE, an Applied Ethics ontology that captures philosophical theory and event context to holistically describe the morality of an action.
-The development process adheres to a modified version of the Simplified Agile Methodology for Ontology Development (SAMOD) and utilizes standard design and publication practices.
-Using ApplE, we model a use case from the bioethics domain that demonstrates our ontology's social and scientific value.
-Apart from the ontological reasoning and quality checks, ApplE is also evaluated using the three-fold testing process of SAMOD.
-ApplE follows FAIR principles and aims to be a viable resource for applied ethicists and ontology engineers.
+Applied ethics applies ethical decision-making to domain-specific contexts using contextual information such as agents, actions, temporal and spatial settings, and theoretical constructs such as utility, virtues, rights, and duties.
+However, representing an ethical decision is challenging as it may be abstract, context-sensitive, and semantically heterogeneous.
+Nevertheless, important ethical and contextual factors can be formally modeled to support structured ethical reasoning.
+Knowledge representation and reasoning provide a mechanism to translate abstract ethical concepts into machine-interpretable conceptual structures in the context of an event.
+To achieve this, we propose ApplE, an Applied Ethics ontology that models ethical theory and event context within a unified and modular conceptual framework for ethical decision-making.
+The ontology was developed using a modified version of the Simplified Agile Methodology for Ontology Development (SAMOD), which facilitates iterative refinement of classes and relationships, as well as the participation of a domain expert.
+The modular development of ApplE combines Ethics Theory with Event Context to capture semantic relationships between ethical principles, agents, actions, consequences, intentions, and domains.
+Using ApplE, we modeled a use case from the medical domain to demonstrate the ontology’s representational expressivity and reasoning capabilities.
+In addition to ontological reasoning and consistency checks, ApplE is also evaluated using the three-fold testing process of SAMOD.
+ApplE follows the FAIR principles and is positioned to be used as a reusable semantic and conceptual modeling resource for ethical AI systems and ontology-driven applications.
+All resources, including the complete ApplE ontology, competency questions, SPARQL and DL queries, SWRL rules, documentation, and tutorials, are available at \url{https://github.com/kracr/applied-ethics-ontology/}.